sugarlabs/musicblocks/README.md

 “_Music is a hidden arithmetic exercise of the soul, which does not know that it is counting._” — Leibniz

-Music Blocks is a _Visual Programming Language_ and collection of _manipulative tools_ for exploring musical and mathematical concepts in an integrative and entertaining way.
+Music Blocks is a _Visual Programming Language_ and a collection of _manipulative tools_ for exploring musical and mathematical concepts in an integrative and entertaining way.